 Only A/B testing

 A/B split testing is often associated with conversion rate optimization, because this form of test directly pits one option against another, and (usually) offers a conclusive result.
-This is a favored testing technique among many businesses for the reasons listed, but focussing all your efforts on this type of test can be dangerous.
+This is a favored testing technique among many businesses for the reasons listed, but focusing all your efforts on this type of test can be dangerous.
 A/B testing isn’t always the best option for your website and won’t always provide the most accurate result.
 Just as multiple website analytics tools can benefit your strategy, embracing many different types of testing can work wonders for your CRO success.

 It is true that for some CRO elements, A/B testing is best, so work to understand where you want to use this test strategy, and where other techniques will be more beneficial.
 Working with features like heat-maps and visitor recordings offer a different form of insight than A/B testing, and for some website elements, may provide an advanced measure of effectiveness.
 The best strategies don’t put all their eggs in one basket, so don’t put all your faith in A/B testing.